sequelize/sequelize/docs/manual/other-topics/dialect-specific-things.md

 ### MySQL

-The underlying connector library used by Sequelize for MySQL is the [mysql2](https://www.npmjs.com/package/mysql2) npm package (version 1.5.2 or higher).
+The underlying connector library used by Sequelize for MySQL is the [mysql2](https://www.npmjs.com/package/mysql2) package (version 1.5.2 or higher).

 You can provide custom options to it using the `dialectOptions` in the Sequelize constructor: